-Course Description: This will be a college preparatory course that will cover all the main concepts required for a high school credit in Algebra II as well as preparing the student to excel in future mathematics courses and standardized tests.
+This will be a college preparatory course that will cover all the main concepts required for a high school credit in Algebra II.
 Emphasis is placed on the interconnectivity of topics as well as continual review of previous topics in the course and previous courses.
+Students will be taught skills, applications, properties and representations of topics in a multi-dimensional approach.
+We will learn problem solving on paper as well as using technology such as calculators and spreadsheets to prepare them for future work in college and beyond.
+Students will learn how to read, understand and communicate using mathematical language in daily assignments and in several projects during the year.

 Topics included are: